CloudLabsAI-Azure/OpenHack/Scenario/Hackathon/Challenge-3.md

 ## Conclusion

-Completing this challenge will enable you to integrate computer vision capabilities into applications using Azure Vision Studio and Machine Learning.
+Completing this challenge will enable you to integrate computer vision capabilities into applications using Azure Vision Studio.
 You will also learn how to develop AI-powered image search features and enhance user experience by allowing customers to search products based on images they upload.